freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/displays.md

 <img src="display-add-component.png" width="243" alt="Add display component" class="img-responsive pull-right" style="margin-left: 15px"/>

-VPE provides two display components, one for segment displays and one for DMDs.
-Both components create the underlying geometry and apply a shader that renders the content of the display.
+VPE provides three display components, a [score reel](xref:score-reels), a segment display and a DMD.
+Both the segment display and the DMD component create the underlying geometry and apply a shader that renders the content of the display.
 In order to create one, make an empty game object in your scene and add the desired component under *Visual Pinball -> Display*.

 You can also create the game object with a component already assigned by right-clicking in the hierarchy and choosing *Visual Pinball -> Dot Matrix Display*.
 This will place the display into your scene right behind your playfield.

-Since score reels come with additional geometry and textures, VPE provides them as prefabs through the asset library.

 <img src="display-dmd-inspector.png" width="354" alt="DMD Inspector" class="img-responsive pull-right" style="margin-left: 15px"/>